-- Delivery of inputs
+- Delivery of other inputs (compost, gravel, sand)

 - Garbage can

 - Materials for raised garden beds (lumber, nails, geotextile fabric etc.)

 - Educational / interpretative and/or promotional signage

-- Translation: public signage
+- Translation for public signage

-- Trees, shrubs, annuals, perennials
+- Trees, shrubs and native perennials

 - Drainage improvements

-- Other items needed for growing
+- Other items deemed essential for food production

-One Time Eligible Items:
+One-Time Eligible Items: